• Home

 Only when these forty days of temptations had ended came the three well-known occurrences in which the Son of Man’s holiness was challenged.

 It is interesting to notice also how Luke ends the narration of this event: “Now when the devil had ended every temptation, he departed from Him until an opportune time” (Luke 4:13).
 The words “until an opportune time” seem to imply more temptations came afterward.
-I doubt the Spirit would have inspired Luke to add these meaningful words if such opportune time was not going to come at all.
+I doubt the Spirit would have inspired Luke to add these meaningful words if such an opportune time was not going to come at all.

 Be that as it may, one thing is certain: Holiness per se doesn’t preserve a person from temptations.
 More will be said in this respect in the following months, but for now let’s leave it at that.